sandialabs/seacas/exodus-element-types.md

  * convert side set nodes to sides or vice versa.

-If none of the above functions are required, then an element unknown to the exodus library can can be written and read to/from an exodus file with no loss of information.
+If none of the above functions are required, then an element unknown to the exodus library can can be written to and read from an exodus file with no loss of information.